 Discover an aromatic pepper with floral, woody and fruity notes.
-With its beautiful notes of clementines, it brings a fruity atmosphere to your dishes.
-A rare pepper, to be eaten preferably in grain form to take full advantage of all its aromas
+With its beautiful clementine notes, it brings a fruity atmosphere to your dishes.
+A rare pepper, to consume preferably in grain to take full advantage of all its aromas

 Origin - Plantations : Phu Ta Tong region, Phu Si Long - Vietnam